nathanaellloyd/finalproject--pingpong/README.md

 ###### UI
 App needs to be responsive and accessible.
 Needs to be enjoyable to use on a small device as well as a larger device.

-## Further Goals

-- Enable the user to set the size of the tournament
-- Create a more visually interesting way to show the fixtures
-- The ability to record scores for each player, or mark which player won from each pairing, to create the next round of the   tournament playoffs
-- A continutation of rounds generated until the final
-- To show an error message if you press 'Create Teams' and you have the wrong amount of players added.
-It currently shows     the error message even after 1 player is added, when it's likely that the user knows they have to enter more

 ## Wireframes